-All candidates for Illinois teacher licensure through programs under the purview of Olivet Nazarene University Teacher Education Unit are required to submit to a fingerprint based criminal background check by the Illinois State Police prior to their initial field experience in the schools.
-The public schools require completion of a successful background check for the safety and security of their students.
+Depending on the education program, some candidates for teacher licensure through programs under the purview of Olivet Nazarene University Educator Preparation Provider Unit are required to submit to a criminal background check by the State Police prior to their initial clinical experience in the schools.
+Most schools require completion of a successful background check for the safety and security of their students.

-Illinois State Law requires all teacher education candidates and other education candidates not employed by a school district to submit to a criminal background investigation.
-Placement in any initial field experience will be denied whether offenses and/or conviction occurred inside or outside the State of Illinois for the following: first degree murder; any Class X felony; juvenile pimping; soliciting for a juvenile prostitute; exploitation of a child; obscenity; child pornography; possession of harmful material; criminal sexual assault; aggravated criminal sexual assault; criminal sexual abuse; aggravated criminal sexual abuse; offenses set forth in the Cannabis Control Act; and crimes defined in the Illinois Controlled Substances Act.
+Placement in any clinical experience will be denied whether offenses and/or conviction occurred inside or outside the State for the following: first degree murder; any Class X felony; juvenile pimping; soliciting for a juvenile prostitute; exploitation of a child; obscenity; child pornography; possession of harmful material; criminal sexual assault; aggravated criminal sexual assault; criminal sexual abuse; aggravated criminal sexual abuse; offenses set forth in the Cannabis Control Act; and crimes defined in the Illinois Controlled Substances Act.

-If a candidate does not successfully pass the criminal background check, he/she may petition in writing the Teacher Education Executive Committee for any review/appeal.
-If the appeal is denied by the Teacher Education Executive Committee, the candidate may continue to take courses, but will not be placed for field experiences/student teaching.
-Thus, if the field experience/student teaching hours are not met, the candidate will not complete the Teacher Education Program.
+If a candidate does not successfully pass the criminal background check, he/she may petition, in writing, the SGCS Dean for any review/appeal.
+If the appeal is denied, the candidate may continue to take courses, but will not be placed for clinical experiences/student teaching/internship.
+Thus, if the clinical experiences/student teaching/internship hours are not met, the candidate will not complete the program.

-All prospective students entering the nursing program must submit to a criminal background check.
+All prospective students entering the ABSN nursing program must submit to, and pass, a criminal background check.
+Students entering all other nursing programs (RN-BSN, RN-MSN, all MSN tracks) must submit to, and pass, a criminal background check prior to entering practicum experiences.
 Nursing applicants may obtain more information from an academic advisor at 877.4.OLIVET.